jdrsn/slate/source/index.html.md

 ### Query parameters

-Both of these query parameters accept only a JSON string as value.
+Both of these query parameters accept a JSON string as value.

 Parameter | Description | Required
 --------- | ----------- |  -----------